METAL FABRICATION SHOP DOCUMENTATION

 VII.
 Record of Discrepancies

-All discrepancies found which are outside specification limits, and the corrections of which are not included in the specifications, shall be recorded, each discrepancies and their subsequent corrections.
+All discrepancies found which are outside specification limits, and the corrections of which are not included in the specifications, shall be recorded.
+Record each discrepancy and the subsequent correction.”

 The discrepancies noted above refer to any area of inspection including welding, materials, shop or design.